What is a cookie?

 International Covenant on Civil and Political Rights

-Adopted and opened for signature, ratification and accession by General Assembly resolution 2200A (XXI) of 16 December 1966 - entry into force 23 March 1976, in accordance with Article 4
+Adopted and opened for signature, ratification and accession by General Assembly resolution 2200A (XXI) of 16 December 1966 [A/RES/21/2200].

 Article 27